 Becoming a trauma-informed individual, organization, and society lowers stress levels and the risk of disease stress while supporting global well-being and promoting healing.

-With this in mind, McLean Hospital’s Institute for Trauma-Informed Systems Change is collaborating with national and international experts in neuroscience, trauma, and trauma-informed practices to offer 12 hours of training in trauma-informed practices and approaches, brain development, neuroscience of fear and trauma, and trauma-informed systems change.
+With this in mind, McLean Hospital’s Institute for Trauma-Informed Systems Change brings together the latest updates in neuroscience, trauma, and trauma-informed practices to offer training in trauma-informed practices and approaches, brain development, neuroscience of fear and trauma, and trauma-informed systems change.

 All times listed are Eastern time zone

-McLean Hospital has been approved by the National Board for Certified Counselors (NBCC) as an Approved Continuing Education Provider, ACEP No. 6085.
+McLean Hospital has been approved by NBCC as an Approved Continuing Education Provider, ACEP No 6085.
 Programs that do not qualify for NBCC credit are clearly identified.
 McLean Hospital is solely responsible for all aspects of the programs.
-This offering meets the requirements for up to 12 NBCC hours.
+This program is approved for 5.75 clock hours of CE credit.

 Due to the small nature of our trainings, the Institute for Trauma-Informed Systems Change cannot offer any refunds.
 If the participant is unable to attend, they may send a substitute attendee.